Neither SAP nor I can give any warranty or support for Adobe Flash and if you repeat any steps described here, you do this on your own risk.

 - Apply mms.cfg to disable the “kill switch” in client flash installations, according to Adobe Flash Admin Guide

-- You can also use the configuration to restrict flash usage to whitelisted systems only – this will help you to reduce security risks of flash usage
+- Therefore, you will have to use the configuration file to allow flash usage specified hosts only with parameter “AllowListUrlPattern” – this also helps to reduce security risks of flash usage

 - A Microsoft blog previews that a cumulative update or monthly rollup will remove policies regarding Flash Player as of summer 2021 for Internet Explorer and Microsoft Edge